-Addiction experts decry ban on cannabis sales in Vancouver's Downtown Eastside
+Addiction experts decry restrictions on cannabis sales on Vancouver's Downtown Eastside

 City created 'exclusion zone' to protect vulnerable, but experts say it’s hurting them